wistia/wistia-open-docs/_posts/embedding.md

 The `<iframe> ... </iframe>` part there is what tells a person's web browser, _"Hey!
 Let's show some content from another web page here!"_ It then pulls in the content from [`fast.wistia.net/embed/iframe/j6xdcseia9`](http://fast.wistia.net/embed/iframe/j6xdcseia9), identified in the `src` (or "source") attribute, and displays it in a box with the dimensions specified by the `width` and `height` attributes.

-When you insert an iframe embed code like that into a webpage, the video will display inline like this:
+When you insert an iframe embed code like that into a webpage, the video will display inline as seen above.

-{% wistia_embed hashed_id: owlu99fmph %}

 If you have a video in your account already, trying generating an iframe embed code for it and then [add it to your website](#pasting_your_embed_code_onto_your_page).